 - Lightly butter or oil a baking pan; pour spiced apples into pan

-- Using your hands, sprinkle oat topping over apples
+- Using your hands, sprinkle oat mixture over apples

 Apple Crisp is one of my favorite desserts.
 It doesn't get any better than warm apples with a big scoop of ice cream!